lelouchB/vue-sanity-blog/README.md

     * Create new project — Hit Enter.
     * Your project name: — We can name it whatever we would like.
 Let’s use **studio** for this project.
     * Use the default dataset configuration? — The default dataset configuration has a public dataset named "production", let's stick with that.
 So type in "Y" and hit Enter.
     * Project output path: — This will show us the path where our sanity project will live.
-The path should show the path that leads to this: /sanity-react/mysanityblog.
 Hit Enter.
     * Select project template: — Here we are going to choose Blog (schema).
 Using the arrow keys, navigate to that so it’s showing blue.
 Hit Enter once there.
 Success!
 - Add new `projectId` to `src/client.js` (detailed instructions below)
 - Run `sanity start`